chriszielinski/Sylvester/README.md

 Modules
 =======

-The `Sylvester` framework has two build configurations that differ in their communications with `SourceKit`:
+The `Sylvester` framework has two build configurations that differ in their method of communicating with `SourceKit`:

  - `Sylvester` — Communicates directly from within the embedding application or process.
 This module is not sandbox-friendly.
  - `SylvesterXPC` — Communicates through a XPC service.
 This module provides privilege separation, enhanced stability, and is sandbox-friendly.